vpavlenko/PythonSandboxSandbox/README.md

 ## Sandbox 2: Pure-Python sandbox

-The main pesky part about the existing `safeexec` sandbox is that the child process can still open and **read** lots of files. `safeexec` provides two mechanisms to prevent file reading -- chroot and limiting open file descriptors to zero -- but both are problematic for my use case.
-First, chroot is really awkward and cumbersome, and leads to sysadmin headaches.
-Second, I can't simply limit open file descriptors to zero, since Python itself needs to read a lot of files when it starts up.
+The main limitation of the existing `safeexec` sandbox is that the child process can still open and **read** lots of files.

+`safeexec` provides two mechanisms to prevent file reading -- chroot and limiting open file descriptors to zero -- but both are problematic for my use case.
+First, chroot is really cumbersome and leads to sysadmin nightmares because I need to copy a whole bunch of libraries into the chroot jail, ergh!
+Second, I can't simply limit open file descriptors to zero, since Python itself needs to read a lot of files when it initializes.

 So I've implemented a second layer of sandboxing, this one specialized for Python scripts.
 See [`simple_pysandbox.py`](simple_pysandbox.py) for its code.

+In sum, this sandbox:
+-